brianliebe/nyt-games-bot/README.md

-# Wordle Discord Bot 🤖
+# NYT Games Discord Bot 🤖

-### A little Discord bot that tracks users' Wordle scores and maintains a leaderboard.
+### A little Discord bot that tracks users' Wordle and Connections scores and maintains a leaderboard.

 Track the daily, weekly, and all-time leaderboards for your server, plus get some additional stats on how well you've played.
-Just copy & paste your Wordle results into Discord chat and the bot will track it.
+Just copy & paste your game results into Discord chat and the bot will track it.

-### 🟩 🟨 ⬜
+### 🟩 🟨 ⬜ / 🟨 🟩 🟦 🟪

 ## Commands
 - `?ranks (today|week|all-time|<puzzle #>)`